Mechanistic Modelling in Early Stage Chromatography Process Development for Improving Process Efficiency and Productivity

 Presented by Yuyi Shen, Associate Director and Head of Process Development & Manufacturing at Bolt Biotherapeutics.

-Yuyi Shen is the associate director and head of process development & manufacturing at Bolt Biotherapeutics.
+Yuyi Shen is director and head of process development & manufacturing at Bolt Biotherapeutics.
 She served scientific leadership roles in process development and manufacturing science department at various biotech companies including XOMA, Bayer and BioMarin and Grifols.
 She holds a PhD degree in Chemical Engineering from University of California, Davis.
 Yuyi provide scientific and project management leadership with specialty in recombinant protein and mAb conjugates process improvement, scale up, technical transfer to bioprocess manufacturing internally and externally and had extensive CDMO management experiences.
 She had solid trouble shooting and problem-solving skills and encouraging contract manufacturer to deliver with high efficiency and better quality under accelerated timeline.

 Followed by Nick Whitelock, Business Development Manager at GoSilico GmbH

 Nick Whitelock is the Business Development Manager for GoSilico.
 He uses his extensive background in DSP development and operations, from microscale to pilot-scale processing of mAbs, fabs and viral vectors to understand the issues facing the industry.
 His wide expertise in simulating biopharmaceuticals, including developing structural, economic and mechanistic models, helps him bring sophisticated mathematical solutions to bioprocesses.
 He has studied for a BSc in Chemistry with Pharmacology, a scholarship-funded MRes in Structural Biology and an EngD in Biopharmaceutical Process Development.
 Nick lives to accelerate the adoption of mechanistic model-based process development to enable more efficient, robust and scalable processes across the industry, and therefore more accessible medicines.